JonmarCorpuz/Projects/IT - GLPI Project.md

 firefox "<IP>/glpi"
 ```

-## Install a DNS Server on Ubuntu Server
+## Install and Configure a DNS Server on Ubuntu Server

 1. -
 ```Bash